DIRECT-BIT/Reviving-Dormant-Memories/README.md

 **Conclusion**
 - **Our method effectively alleviates model forgetting and maintains better model plasticity simultaneously across models**.

+## 📃License

+The code in this repo is licensed by [Apache 2.0](./LICENSE.txt), the data on huggingface and this repo are licensed by [CC BY-NC 4.0](./DATA_LICENSE.txt), the model weights on huggingface are licensed by [GNU AGPL 3.0](./MODEL_LICENSE.txt).
+To use the models in this project for commercial purposes or public deployment, please sign this [document]() and complete this [questionnaire](https://zg5p4zcqlu.feishu.cn/share/base/form/shrcndUD6XiEhFfwI36QmdmMjzd) to obtain authorization.
+We only track the commercial use but charge nothing.
+The service provider shall be responsible for misleading or injurious statements and adverse effects caused by the use of the models contained in this repo and their modified versions.

 ## 🫣Citation
 If you encounter any questions regarding our work, please do not hesitate to submit an issue or contact us directly via email hssun@bit.edu.cn.